 Multilingual eDiscovery Translation Services

-We’ve blogged about the need for professional legal translation services during foreign language document review.
+We’ve blogged about the need for professional legal translation services during foreign language document review and the importance of accurate legal translations of discovery interrogatories.
 In the digital age, our electronic footprints are everywhere.
 We use social media, such as Facebook and Twitter.
 We send emails.
 We purchase books, movies and wall art paintings online.
 Our browser tracks our website history.
 Needless to say, this has changed the nature of discovery for attorneys.
 Discovery is no longer limited to depositions, business correspondence on letterhead and contracts in a file.
 Discovery in the digital age involves searching a large part of the digital landscape.

 The Rules of Discovery in the Digital Context